-- 1. A Battery Energy Storage Facility that is accessory to a building mounted or Residential ground-mounted SPVI and is utilized in connection with a primary permitted use is allowed by right with a building permit. - 2.
-Standalone Commercial or Industrial scale Battery Energy Storage Facility(ies) are not allowed. - 3.
-An accessory Battery Energy Storage Facility for a Small-scale ground-mounted SPVI is subject to site plan review and shall be sized to accommodate only the electricity generated on the site. - 4.
-An accessory Battery Energy Storage Facility for a Large-scale Ground Mounted SPVI is subject to site plan review, shall be subject to the special permit review for the site, and shall be sized to accommodate only the electricity generated on-site.
+- 1. A Battery Energy Storage Facility that is accessory to a building mounted or Residential ground-mounted SPVI and is utilized in connection with a primary permitted use is allowed by right with a building permit. - (blank) - 3.
+An accessory Battery Energy Storage Facility for a Small-scale ground-mounted SPVI is subject to site plan review. - 4.
+An accessory Battery Energy Storage Facility for a Large-scale Ground Mounted SPVI is subject to site plan review, and shall be subject to the special permit review for the site.